-- Assure that Energy Star® and other government labeling programs recognize and appropriately treat emerging technologies that promise great benefits, even before they have substantial market share. - Promote the highest efficiencies available for federal purchases. - Actively support market aggregation activities that can create a sustainable market for new technologies and practices.
+- Assure that government labeling programs recognize and appropriately treat emerging technologies that promise great benefits, even before they have substantial market share. - Promote the highest efficiencies available for federal purchases. - Actively support market aggregation activities that can create a sustainable market for new technologies and practices.